ohait/forego/http/ws/README.md

 ## How It Works

 The WebSocket protocol uses **channels** to manage multiple concurrent RPC sessions over a single WebSocket connection.
 Each channel represents an independent instance of a registered object.
+The same object type could be instantiated multiple times using different channel IDs.

 ### Message Flow

 1. **Opening a channel**: Client sends a message with `type: "open"` (or `"new"`) to instantiate an object
 2. **Calling methods**: Client sends messages with `path: "methodName"` to invoke methods on that instance
-3. **Receiving replies**: Server sends messages with `path: "methodName"` containing return data
+3. **Receiving replies**: Server sends messages with `path: "methodName"` containing data
-4. **Closing a channel**: Client sends `type: "close"` to destroy the instance
+4. **Closing a channel**: Client sends `type: "close"` for that channel to destroy the instance

 All messages include a `channel` field (arbitrary string ID) to route to the correct object instance.